selendra/selendra-wiki/docs/learn/learn-staking-advanced.md

 :::info

-On Polkadot and Kusama, the instance of the pallet [Bags-List](https://paritytech.github.io/substrate/master/pallet_bags_list/) is named as 'voterList'
+On Selendra, the instance of the pallet [Bags-List](https://paritytech.github.io/substrate/master/pallet_bags_list/) is named as 'voterList'

 :::